Dual Degree Program in ESS: Pre-Professional Track and Athletic Training

 2. Have a minimum cumulative UWL GPA of 3.0.

-Students admitted into the Athletic Training Graduate Program must maintain a minimum 3.0 cumulative GPA in all course work (4.0 scale) and have a clinical evaluation score of 3.0 or above (5.0 scale).
+Students admitted into the Athletic Training Graduate Program must maintain a minimum 3.0 cumulative GPA in all course work (4.0 scale) and demonstrate clinical progression.
 Failure to meet any one of these retention criteria requires the student to be on probationary status.
 If the student does not meet all criteria in two consecutive terms, the student will be removed from the program.

 If a student chooses to leave the program and wants to re-enter later, they must seek the approval from the Athletic Training Program Committee.
 Courses are taught once per academic year and therefore, the student should resume when the next needed course is offered.